-HCV - Significant Old or Unique Forests
+HCV - Significant, Old or Unique Forests

-HCV - Significant, Old or Unique Forests HCV ATTRIBUTE Rare, threatened or endangered ecosystems OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Maintain rare, threatened or endangered ecosystems INDICATOR Rare, threatened or endangered ecosystems administratively protected from forest management activities MONITORING/RE FREQUENCY MONITORING/REPORTING FREQUENCY Monitor rare, threatened or e Annual ensure they are administratively protected from forest management activities.
+HCV ATTRIBUTE Rare, threatened or endangered ecosystems OPERATI ONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Maintain rare, threatened or endangered ecosystems INDICATOR Rare, threatened or endangered ecosystems administratively protected from forest management activities MONITORING/REPORTING FREQUENCY Annual MONITORING STRATEGY Monitor rare, threatened or endangered ecosystems to ensure they are administratively protected from forest management activities.
 Exception applies if the mapped ecosystem type does not match on-the-ground characteristics.
-DATA SOURCES COST AND DIFFICULTY The Forest Manager (TFM); NSDOE Low FOREST MANAGEMENT PRESCRIPTION - All significant, old or unique forests (SOUF) are administratively protected from forest management activities that meet the following species composition (SOUF code in brackets).
+DATA SOURCES The Forest Manager (TFM); NSDOE COST AND DIFFICULTY Low

+- All significant, old or unique forests (SOUF) are administratively protected from forest management activities that meet the following species composition (SOUF code in brackets).
 Exception applies if the mapped ecosystem type does not match on-the-ground characteristics.

 Species composition Stand height

 70% or more spruce or red spruce (SPRU) ≥17m

 50% or more eastern hemlock (HEML) ≥15m

 50% or more white pine (WHPI) ≥18m

 70% or more climax coniferous species with the most common ≥17m

 species no more than 60% (MCCO)

 50% or more sugar maple (SUMA) ≥17m

 70% or more climax deciduous species or tolerant hdwd (MCDE) ≥17m

-70% or more climax coniferous or deciduous species with neither group exceeding 60% (MCCD) ≥17m
+70% or more climax coniferous or deciduous species with neither ≥17m

+group exceeding 60% (MCCD)

-30% or more red pine (excl. plantations) (REPI0 50% or more Beech ≥12m ≥18m
+30% or more red pine (excl. plantations) (REPI0 ≥12m 50% or more Beech ≥18m